 The question of whether Sofie has a language disorder or a gap in vocabulary and academic language is critical.
 If she has a gap, then the approach is to provide her with a rich and robust environment within which she can acquire vocabulary and learn the academic language registers which will allow her to fill those gaps and build on that success academically.
 If she has a language disorder, then Sofie’s academics will focus on addressing the disability and building accommodations and modifications.

-Based on the information gathered during this evaluation, Sofie appears to have academic and linguistic gaps not a language disability.
+Based on the information gathered during this evaluation, Sofie appears to have academic and linguistic gaps, not a language disability.
 Perhaps foremost is her ability to acquire all the features of SAE in the 18 months she has been exposed to it.
-During the evaluation she only spoke in SAE indicating an ability to acquire morphology and syntax, pragmatic language, and semantics, and a metalinguistic and sociolinguistic skills in how and when to use that dialect.
+During the evaluation, she only spoke in SAE indicating an ability to acquire morphology and syntax, pragmatic language, and semantics, and metalinguistic and sociolinguistic skills in how and when to use that dialect.

 Some of the data gathered during the parent interview raised some concerns.
-For example, her mother raised the concern was that Sofie does not remember what she has been told.
-For example, if her parents tell her and her siblings that they have something planned for the next day, when it is time to leave for the event, Sofie will say that she was never told and will be upset.
+For example, her mother was concerned that Sofie does not remember what she had been told.
+For example, if her parents tell her and her siblings that they have something planned for the next day when it is time to leave for the event, Sofie will say that she was never told and will be upset.
 This is an outlier to all the other data collected during this evaluation.
 It is quite possible that due to the trauma of her earlier life, Sofie will hear and understand the information but be either resistant to incorporating it or unwilling due to ongoing trauma or unwillingness to participate.
 However, given the overwhelming evidence otherwise, this is unlikely evidence of a language disorder.
-It is also quite possible that her parents’ view of Sofie’s skills was negatively affected by the first speech-language evaluation’s incorrect finding the Sofie has a “severe language disorder”.
+It is also quite possible that her parents’ view of Sofie’s skills was negatively affected by the first speech-language evaluation’s incorrect finding that Sofie has a “severe language disorder”.

-In addition to her weak vocabulary skills, that are now developing, Sofie also has difficulty in the comprehension of texts.
+In addition to her weak vocabulary skills, which are now developing, Sofie also has difficulty in the comprehension of texts.
 According to the teachers and her adoptive mother, Sofie can read texts, but she has trouble with comprehension.
-It is likely there are two main reasons for this.
-First, she comes from a background where she was not exposed to many “Tier 3” vocabulary words (Hart & Risley, 1995) that is low frequency, context specific vocabulary.
-With her family and school she is in the process of acquiring that vocabulary and is doing so at a fairly rapid pace.
-But her vocabulary skills continue to need ongoing support and development.
-Secondly, she comes from a background where she was not exposed to academic registers, with is more abstract, less context-embedded, with more specific vocabulary.
+There are likely two main reasons for this.
+First, she comes from a background where she was not exposed to many “Tier 3” vocabulary words (Hart & Risley, 1995) that are low-frequency, context-specific vocabulary.
+With her family and school, she is in the process of acquiring that vocabulary and is doing so at a fairly rapid pace.
+However, her vocabulary skills continue to need ongoing support and development.
+Secondly, she comes from a background where she was not exposed to academic registers, which are more abstract, less context-embedded, with more specific vocabulary.
 Given her family background and that she moved from school to school in lower socioeconomic areas, Sofie is still in the process of acquiring the academic language registers that will give her the skills needed to perform well in the classroom and on the statewide tests.